Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Before you start using the Sprint Report, you should get to know how it works.
 The following information will help you understand the key functionalities of the Sprint Report:

-- An issue is considered to be 'To Do' when it is in a status that has been mapped to the left-most column of your board.
-Similarly, an issue is considered to be 'Done' when it is in a status that has been mapped to the right-most column of your board.
+An issue is considered ‘To Do' when it’s in a status that’s mapped to the left-most column of your board.
+Similarly, an issue is considered ‘Done' when it’s in a status that’s mapped to the right-most column of your board.
 See Configuring columns for more information.

 The grey line is a guideline that's drawn from the total estimate of the issues at the start of the sprint, to 0 at the end of the sprint.
 The grey line stays flat during non-working days.